MJafarMashhadi/CTF/README.md

 * Check for array index [0..n-1], non negative, not \ge n
 * printf(string) -> printf("%s", string)
 **TODO**

+## Network ##

+* check for open ports with nmap. then connect through ssh or telnet or netcat or open it in web browser. maybe it is a non-standard port.

 ## Web ##